joker-b/AnimTaskMgr/README.md

 ## The Time Limit

 60 frames per second animation means frame times of around 16 milliseconds each.
 By default, AnimTaskMgr restricts its activities to 12ms (a really long task can mess this up).
 This leaves you enough headroom to do other tings, like, oh, actually draw the page.
-Some counsel for even tighter limits: as little as 6ms.
+Some people counsel for even tighter limits: as little as 6ms.
 Or maybe you don't mind running at a low rate if the correctness is right.
 You can change the limit for AnimTaskMgr: use `.setTimeLimit()` and set it to the desired limit, in millseconds.

 Note: making the limit shorter won't speed up your animation if you're already running at 60fps -- all present-day browsers are limited to that rate.